 Each volume of the Transylvanian Florilegium measures 19½ x 14 x 2 inches.
 (495 x 355 x 50mm)

 The Transylvania Florilegium is a limited-edition publication of 150 sets only.

-In addition to the prints of the watercolours there are introductions to The Transylvania Florilegium by Christopher Mills, formerly Librarian at the Royal Botanic Gardens, Kew and Dr John Akeroyd FLS.
-Dr Akeroyd has also written an informative text for each plant including scientific botanical details as well as recording where and when the illustrated material was found.
+The introductions to the Transylvania Florilegium are by Christopher Mills, formerly Librarian at the Royal Botanic Gardens, Kew and Dr John Akeroyd FLS.
+Dr Akeroyd has also written an informative text for each plant including scientific botanical detail in addition to recording where and when the illustrated specimen was found.

 Specially commissioned drawings by Richard Shirley Smith decorate the text and the end papers.
 The decorative motifs include plants, animals, insects and buildings found in Transylvania

-The Transylvania Florilegium images: Copyright A. G. Garrick Ltd.
+The Transylvania Florilegium images: Copyright A. G. Carrick Ltd.